Generic Name: Apomorphine Cartridges and Pens (a poe MOR feen)

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 How do I store and/or throw out Apokyn?

 - Store at room temperature.

 - Follow how to store closely.
-Read the package insert that comes with this medicine.
-If you have questions about how to store Apokyn, talk with your pharmacist.
+Read the package insert that comes with Apokyn (apomorphine cartridges and pens).
+If you have questions about how to store Apokyn (apomorphine cartridges and pens), talk with your pharmacist.